kdmayer/PointER/documentation/DB_CONTAINER_SETUP.md

     config.vm.network "forwarded_port", guest: 8888, host: 8888

-Furthermore, we add the following line to enable working with postgres

-    config.vm.network "forwarded_port", guest: 5454, host: 5454, host_ip: "127.0.0.1"

 In order to share a folder from our host computer to the VM, we can specify the shared folder as